capstone-engine/capstone/docs/cs_v6_release_guide.md

 - Updated to LLVM-18
 - Operands have now read/write access information
 - Memory operands have now the address mode specified
-- Immediate oprands have a new `imm_width` field. storing the bit width if known.
+- Immediate operands have a new `imm_width` field.
+Storing the bit width if known.
-- CPU features can be enabled or disabled by SystemZ architecture (arch8-arch14).
+- CPU features can be enabled or disabled, grouped by architecture (arch8-arch14).

 **Mips**